 Banyalbufar

-The next village in order is Banyalbufar.
-The name means vineyards by the sea.
+The name of next village in order is Banyalbufar, meaning vineyards by the sea.

-Banyalbufar is surrounded by terraced fields, down to the sea.
-It used to be a Moorish village.
-The Moorish grew wine and built terraces for their vineyards.
-They also built stone hedges and water tanks and channels for irrigation.
-All that still exists.
+Banyalbufar is surrounded by terraced fields all the way down to the sea.
+Originally, times ago, this was a Moorish village.
+The Moorish settlers grew wine and built terraces for their vineyards.
+They also built stone hedges and for irrigation water tanks and channels, and all that still exists.

-Today there is less vineyards and more tomatoes.
-But never mind, the place looks nice.
+Today there are less vineyards but even more tomatoes.
+Never mind, their wine tastes so good and the village looks lovely:

 General view of Banyalbufar, Serra de Tramuntana